 Provide dropdown inputs that present the categories by which the user can filter the data set by.
-Once the user selects a category and clicks “Filter” or something similar (when the user submits the form), the same data set is shown, but only with rows that belongs to the category selected.
+Once the user selects a category and clicks “Filter” or something similar (when the user submits the form), only the row that belong to the selected category are displayed.

 Optionally, multiple filters can be added.
 If this solution is chosen, you must be aware to update the categories of each dropdown box accordingly when one category is selected – as the selecting values in one category might reduce the options left in another.

 Adding filters to your tables lets the user reduce the amount of items shown.
 Filters help narrow down search results, letting the user find more accurate results.

 This is a nice start on a pattern, but it should also be called out that it’s not especially scalable in either the column or data directions.
 If I have columns with widely varying values, you’d have to instantiate every possible value in the drop-down, or hope that you can define intelligent ranges.
 Alternatively, if your table has a large number of columns, then matching the column to the filter becomes unwieldy.
 I’ve seen two variations that address each of these.

 The first is to apply a single filter by means of a drop-down that lists all the column titles followed by an input.
 This lets the user specify the values in the context of whatever column they choose.
 But this comes at the expense of only providing one filter across the table.